What is Zakat?

 • What is it?

-Zakat is the third pillar of Islam and consists of the percentage of accumulated surplus wealth that during a lunar year is not used, provided that the nisab (minimum amount to be paid) has been reached, which the Muslim is obliged to pay.
+Zakat is the third pillar of Islam and consists of the percentage of the accumulated surplus wealth that during a lunar year is not used, provided that the nisab (minimum amount to be paid) has been reached, which the Muslim is obliged to pay.

-The reason for the use of this word refers to two references in the Koran in which the connection with the original meaning appears: “Take from their wealth sadaqa with it you shall cleanse them and purify them” (9:103) and “But what you give generously seeking the face of Allah… To those it shall be multiplied” (Surah of Romans, 30:39).
+The literal meaning of the Arabic word Zakat is growth, increase, and purification.
+The legal term here refers to the small percentage levied on excess wealth of various particular classes – namely certain types of agricultural products, livestock, commercial goods, and monetary wealth – and which is collected each year officially when it exceeds certain amounts and then distributed among specific categories of needy people.
+The reason for the use of this word refers to two references contained in the Qur’an in which the connection with the original meaning appears: “Take of their riches sadaqa with it you will cleanse and purify them” (9:103) and “But whatever you give generously seeking the face of Allah… To those it will be multiplied” (Surah of the Romans, 30:39).
+Zakat is considered an act of worship similar to prayer, fasting, or pilgrimage.

-And then appears the command: “Take from their wealth sadaqa, with it you will cleanse them and purify them” (Surah at-Tawbah, 9:103).
+Take of their riches sadaqa, with it you will cleanse and purify them” [Surah al-Tawbah, 9:103].

-In another passage the categories to which Zakat can be given are specified: ” The gifts (here the expression gifts, “sadaqat”, alludes specifically to zakat) are only for the needy, the poor, those who labor in collecting and distributing them, for those whose hearts are tamed, for ransoming slaves, for those burdened with debts, for the cause in the way of Allah and for the son of the way.
+Gifts (here the expression gifts, “sadaqat,” refers specifically to zakat) are only for the needy, the poor, those who work to collect and distribute them, for those whose hearts are tamed, for rescuing slaves, for those who are burdened with debt, for the cause in the way of Allah and for the son of the way.
+This is a prescription of Allah and Allah is Knowing and Wise ”.
+(Surah at-Tawbah, 9:60).

-Zakat on paper money, under normal circumstances, would be paid on the value of the paper to the weight, and not the face value of a bank bill.
+Zakat is paid on matters with intrinsic value.
+Zakat on paper money would, under normal circumstances, be paid for the value of the paper by weight, and not the face value of a banknote.
+The position within Maliki fiqh is that Zakat is not applicable on the face value of paper money.

-Despite this we understand that with paper money being the widespread monetary form today and other forms with intrinsic value being in disuse, we are in a situation of darura, necessity, and the harm of not paying on the face value of paper money is greater than that of paying it.
+In spite of this, we understand that since paper money is the widespread monetary form today and other forms with intrinsic value are in disuse, we find ourselves in a situation of darura, necessity, and the damage of not paying on the nominal value of paper money is greater than that of paying for it.
+So this allows the application of zakat to the face value of paper money without taking into account its intrinsic value.

 • Who pays Zakat?